 The simplified Pumpkin Spice Latte has given hope to millions of people around the world to experiment with the recipe at home.
 The pricey Starbucks’s beverage doesn’t need fancy pumpkin pie flavored syrup.
 The homemade Pumpkin Spice Latte asks for simple ingredients such as pumpkin puree, pumpkin pie spice, vanilla extract, plant-based milk, honey or sugar, and coffee.

-To top it off, the recipe can accommodate any coffee drinkers from vegan pumpkin lovers to zealous dairy and heavy cream enthusiasts.
+The recipe can satisfy any coffee drinkers from vegan pumpkin lovers to zealous dairy and heavy cream enthusiasts.
 The sweet and spicy drink with the pumpkin flavor and a slight punch of espresso is just one whisk away.
 Let’s get fancy making the Pumpkin Spice Latte at home.

 Making Pumpkin Puree

 You can always use canned pumpkin puree for your favorite fall drink.
 For those who prefer to have their pumpkin lattes to be made entirely in their kitchens, there is a simple pumpkin puree recipe.

-You need only two ingredients: the pumpkin (choose the sweeter varieties) and salt.
+You need only two ingredients: a pumpkin (choose the sweeter varieties) and salt.
 The latter is optional.
 Cut the pumpkin in half.
 Then scoop out the pumpkin seeds along with any stringy flesh and lightly season with salt.
 Place the pumpkin (the cut sides should be faced down) on a baking pan and roast until the flesh is soft, and the skin comes out easily.
 It takes approximately 40 to 60 minutes.